 - Gas condensing

 Energy efficiency is the easiest thing to do for everyone concern.
-A slight tweak into one's habit to reduce energy consumption will save money and carbon dioxide emissions.
+A slight tweak into one's habit to reduce energy consumption will save money on energy bills and carbon dioxide emissions and it's good for the environment.
 You see water heaters consumes about 17% (up from 13% in 2005) of energy in homes, making it the third largest energy user behind 1) heating and cooling and 2) appliances.

 "...the new water heater criteria are expected to save Americans approximately $780 million in utility costs, avoid 4.2 million tons of carbon dioxide emissions, and achieve cumulative energy savings of more than 3.9 billion kilowatt-hours and 270 million therms of natural gas."